openode-io/openode-cli/README.md

 The following command allows to run a command in your running container:

 ```
-openode cmd [service] [yourCmd]
+openode exec [yourCmd]
 ```

-For example, if you run openode `cmd www "ls -la"`, the list of files will be listed in the www service.
+For example, if you run openode `cmd "ls -la"`, the list of files will be listed.

-### Erase all content
+### Clear remote repository

-In order to clear all content of your cloud repository and stop your instance, the following operation must done:
+In order to clear all content of your cloud repository (excluding persistent volumes), the following operation must done:

 ```